Dave-Gilbert/rgen/README.md

 total.
 Each deduction includes an explanatory comment.
 Rgen includes error checks that prevent negative scores and prevent multiple contradictory fixed scores.
-Rgen also supports additive comments, where scoring starts at zero and each comment increases total for the question.
+Rgen also supports additive comments, where scoring starts at zero and each comment increases the total for the question.

 In the case of multiple choice quizzes or other evaluations that are completed within within MyCanvas, MyCanvas scores can be downloaded and merged with other